minziappa/spring_security_sample/README.md

 ```

 ## How to test
-Input a user id and a password on the index page.
+Input a user id and password on the index page.
 ```
 user id : admin (what you want to input) password : password (fixed value)